Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Summary and conclusion

 At this point, it is to be noted that as our nearby Universe (within 100 Mpc) does not have a uniform distribution of sources, some directions have more sources than others.
 It is anticipated that, when this anisotropy is taken into account (for 2MRS galaxy catalog), the CRs distribution's dipole amplitude will rise by a factor of 1.5 to 2 \cite{harari}.
 The CR distribution's asymmetry is indicated by this dipole amplitude, and as it grows, the CR distribution will become more lopsided.
 The direction of the dipole amplitude is also predicted to be the same as the direction of motion of the Local Group \cite{harari, erdogdu}, which is the galaxy cluster that we are a part of.
 In comparison to the anisotropies that the Compton-Getting effect would produce, the anisotropies in the CRs distribution that are brought about by the anisotropies in the galaxy distribution are substantially bigger \cite{kachelriess}.
 Thus the anisotropy in the local distribution of sources is predicted to cause the anisotropy in CRs distribution.

+It is important to note that additional deflections of CRs, primarily due to the galactic magnetic field, can alter both the amplitude and direction of the CR dipole.
+This can also lead to the creation of higher-order multipoles in the distribution of arrival directions \cite{harari}.
+For energies below a few EeV, these effects could potentially diminish the amplitudes calculated in this study to some degree.

-As mentioned earlier, since the main aim of this work is to understand the possible effects of $f(R)$ gravity theory on the anisotropic distribution of UHECRs during their defusive propagation process in TMFs, our results are not quantified in the sense of experimental data.
+As mentioned earlier, since the main aim of this work is to understand the possible effects of $f(R)$ gravity theory on the anisotropic distribution of UHECRs during their diffusive propagation process in TMFs, our results are not quantified in the sense of experimental data.
 However, the results of this work provide important information about the diffusion of UHECRs in the TMFs.
 The dipolar anisotropy observed in UHECRs provides a valuable window into the underlying cosmological and astrophysical processes governing their propagation.
 As future experiments will provide more precise data on UHECRs, our work may help to establish a framework for discerning the underlying cosmological model that best explains the observed dipolar anisotropy.
-In conclusion, our study advances the comprehension of UHECRs dipolar anisotropy within the diffusive regime by examining its manifestation in the context of the $\Lambda$CDM model, the $f(R)$ power-law model, and the Starobinsky model.
-The diverse predictions offered by these models underscore the importance of refining our understanding of UHECR sources, propagation, and the fundamental nature of gravity through continued experimental observations and theoretical investigations.
-In the future, this work can be extended by taking into consideration other MTGs along with the experimental data for the quantified as well as for the realistic analysis to understand the anisotropies of UHECRs.
+In conclusion, our study advances the comprehension of UHECRs' dipolar anisotropy within the diffusive regime by examining its manifestation in the context of the $\Lambda$CDM model, the $f(R)$ power-law model, and the Starobinsky model.
+The diverse predictions offered by these models underscore the importance of refining our understanding of UHECRs' sources, propagation, and the fundamental nature of gravity through continued experimental observations and theoretical investigations.
+However, we made several assumptions for simplicity.
+We considered a single source of UHECRs at varying distances, which may not capture the complexity of multiple sources.
+The galactic magnetic field, which can significantly affect UHECRs' propagation, was not included in our model.
+We also assumed that UHECRs' propagate through turbulent magnetic fields in extragalactic space, without considering structured fields.
+These assumptions, while necessary for this study, could be relaxed in future work to provide a more comprehensive model of UHECRs' propagation and anisotropy.